Amazon delivers blow to UK Royal Mail growth prospects

-LONDON Online retail giant Amazon's (AMZN.O) own delivery service will more than halve the growth potential for Royal Mail's (RMG.L) parcels business, the former state-owned British company said on Wednesday, sending its shares lower.
+LONDON Online retail giant Amazon's own delivery service will more than halve the growth potential for Royal Mail's parcels business, the former state-owned British company said on Wednesday, sending its shares lower.

 Parcels make up half of Royal Mail's turnover and the development of online shopping has made them central to the company's prospects when letter volumes are in decline.

-However, competition from the likes of TNT TNTE.AS, Yodel, and a new delivery service from Amazon (AMZN.O), which was Royal Mail's biggest customer accounting for six percent of sales, has hampered progress and hit revenues.
+However, competition from the likes of TNT, Yodel, and a new delivery service from Amazon, which was Royal Mail's biggest customer accounting for six percent of sales, has hampered progress and hit revenues.

 Royal Mail warned on Wednesday that Amazon's plans to deliver more of its own packages would cut growth in the British parcels market for it and rivals from an annual rate of 4-5 percent to 1-2 percent for at least two years.